forgeManNation/diary/README.md

 # Online diary

 ## About
-Online diary is a diary where you can add text, pictures and maps
+Online diary is a diary where you can add text, pictures and maps on each of your pages.
+Pages are dynamicaly created by user.

-Analysis of competing hypotheses is a method by which you can take multiple different hypothesis about a certain fenomen and based on evidence common to all of the hypotheses enumerate probability of them to be the true one.
-This app then tryes to help user by automatically making this matrix online.
-Each user can have an indefinitive amount of analyses.

 ## Technology specification